mariiapodavalkina/fancy-words/blog/2024-10-23-tech-writing-music/2024-10-23-tech-writing-music.md

 tags: [writing, blog, tech_writing]
 ---

-As a passionate musician, I love composing music from time to time.It's not always great, but this is what really drives my creativity and inspires my working life.
+As a passionate musician, I love composing music from time to time.
+It's not always great, but this is what really drives my creativity and inspires my working life.

 So I took a moment to reflect on how creating music is, in some cases, very much like creating tech documentation.

 Got skeptical?
 Let me show you how these two seemingly different worlds intersect 🤗

 ![Music theory meme somewhere from Redit](./music-theory.webp)
 <!--truncate-->

 # Structure and composition